GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

 **Step 1:**
   - make sure you are in the root directory of the identity-devops repository.
   - run `git pull` to make sure you have the latest in identity-devops.
-  - run ```aws-vault exec prod-power -- /bin/zsh -l```.

-This command spawns a new shell configured with your prod-power aws-vault credentials.
-You will need your yubikey.

 **Step 2:**
-  - run `./bin/ls-servers -e prod`.
+  - run `aws-vault exec prod-power -- ./bin/ls-servers -e prod`.

 This lists the production servers, including workers.
 Check that the number of instances running are what you would expect (numbers should match what is in the config - [asg_idp_desired](https://github.com/18F/identity-devops-private/blob/db5cbb3e124fb18b0177271c5488a717f9caa6b6/vars/prod.tfvars#L88) and [asg_worker_desired](https://github.com/18F/identity-devops-private/blob/db5cbb3e124fb18b0177271c5488a717f9caa6b6/vars/prod.tfvars#L96)).